In Isaiah 61:1-3 we are told about God calling

 every believer to serve Jesus in this world, notice that First Corinthians

-of operations.”
-The word that is translated “diversities” and the word
+administrations, and diversities of operations.
+The word that is translated diversities and the word

 words are synonyms.
 The point that is being made is that Christians are not the